Red Drum

 Red drum are one of the most recreationally sought-after fish throughout the South Atlantic, with the majority of Southern states reserving red drum harvest strictly for recreational anglers.
 Red drum are divided into two management areas or stocks along the Atlantic coast, a northern stock (from New Jersey to North Carolina) and a southern stock (from South Carolina to Florida).
 The stock units are based on differences in life history traits between the two stocks (such as growth rates and maximum observed ages) and information from genetic and tagging studies indicating red drum rarely move between the two regions.

-Red drum landings from New Jersey through the east coast of Florida in 2022 are estimated at 5.8 million pounds.
-In 2022, 56% of the total landings came from the southern region where the fishery is exclusively recreational, and 44% from the northern region, similar to 2020 and 2021 when 55% of the total landings came from the southern region and 45% from the northern region.
-These shifts are a significant change from the historic regional landings split, which averaged 76% from the southern region and 24% from the northern region.
+Red drum landings from New Jersey through the east coast of Florida in 2023 are estimated at 5.0 million pounds.
+In 2023, 61% of the total landings came from the southern region where the fishery is exclusively recreational, and 39% from the northern region.
+Since 2019, the northern region averaged 43% of the total harvest and the southern region averaged 57% of the total harvest.
+This is a significant change from the historic regional landings split (1981-2019), which averaged 76% from the southern region and 24% from the northern region.

 Northern Region (NJ-NC)

-Red drum landings in the northern region totaled 2.6 million pounds in 2022, a decrease of approximately 9% from the previous year.
-Commercial landings totaled 192,496 pounds or 7% of the combined commercial and recreational harvest in the northern region, with 91% of commercial landings coming from North Carolina.
-This is a 12% decrease in commercial landings from 2021.
+Red drum landings in the northern region totaled 1.9 million pounds in 2023, a decrease of approximately 24% from the previous year.
+Commercial landings totaled 203,512 pounds or 10% of the combined commercial and recreational harvest in the northern region, with 91% of commercial landings coming from North Carolina.
+This is a 6% increase in commercial landings from 2022.

-Recreational landings in 2022 were estimated to be 2.4 million pounds in the northern region, a slight decrease from the previous year’s estimates of recreational harvest at 2.6 million pounds.
+Recreational landings in 2023 were estimated to be 1.8 million pounds in the northern region, a decrease from the previous year’s estimates of recreational harvest at 2.6 million pounds.
 North Carolina and Virginia make up a large portion of northern recreational landings.

 Southern Region (SC-FL)